fossfreedom/coverart-browser/README.md

 ![Imgur](http://i.imgur.com/U1YyX.png)

-*hint* - change both the album name and album artist and all the tracks for the selected album will be combined under one album.
+*hint* - Select multiple albums - change both the album name and album artist and all the tracks for the selected albums will be combined under one album.

  - locale support has been added to display text in your native language.